 Partners + Funding:

-2022 Apprenticeship funding provided by Maine Arts Commission and the National Endowment for the Arts.
+2024 Apprenticeship funding provided by Maine Arts Commission.

 & Prior Year Supporters and Champions of the Craft Apprentice Program